0x1eef/nanoc-webpack.rb/README.md

 end
 ```

-### Dependencies
+### Options

-Typically nanoc will only be aware of an entry point, and remain unaware of the
-files it requires, or imports.
-The `depend_on` option can be used to make
-nanoc aware of files that an entry point requires, or imports.
-When a file being
+The `depend_on` option can be used to make nanoc aware of files that an entry point requires,
-tracked by the `depend_on` option changes, nanoc will recompile the entry point.
+or imports.
+When a file being tracked by the `depend_on` option changes, nanoc will recompile
+the entry point.

 It is recommended to keep entry points in a directory separate to the files they depend
 on.
 It is worth spending some time to think about a directory layout that works best